Hurtak/petrhurtak.com/articles/_drafts/iife/article.md

     foo + bar
 ```

-- It might lead to better code structure where it is clearer what parts of the code are only sub computations.
-- At the moment there is stage 1 `do` keyword [proposal](https://gist.github.com/dherman/1c97dfb25179fa34a41b5fff040f9879) for JavaScript that introduces such functionality.
+At the moment there is stage 1 `do` keyword [proposal](https://gist.github.com/dherman/1c97dfb25179fa34a41b5fff040f9879) for JavaScript that introduces such functionality.
 It is also supported by [Babel](https://babeljs.io/repl/#?babili=false&evaluate=true&lineWrap=false&presets=es2015%2Cstage-0%2Cstage-1%2Cstage-2%2Cstage-3&targets=&browsers=&builtIns=false&debug=false&code_lz=MYewdgzgLgBATgUwjAvDAJiGBvAUDGUSWAMxCzQEZ9DxoYAjAQzlRgCYaysBqRl3AF8gA).

 ```js
 const res = do {